colder-is-better/qboxes/README.md

-  activate	: bring inactive VMs up annihilate	: remove any trace of inactive VMs attach	: attach storage volumes to (in)active VMs check-service	: attempt to connect to specified TCP port of one or more active VMs clone		: clone a template VM into one or more new VMs deactivate	: shutdown active VMs define	: define one or more new VMs getmac	: reveal MAC addresses ping		: send ICMP packets to active VMs reboot	: restart active VMs
+  activate	: bring inactive VMs up annihilate	: remove any trace of inactive VMs attach	: attach new storage volumes to (in)active VMs check-service	: attempt to connect to specified TCP port of one or more active VMs clone		: clone a template VM into one or more new VMs create	: create a new libvirt network or a new storage pool deactivate	: shutdown active VMs define	: define one or more new VMs getmac	: reveal MAC addresses list		: return all available VMs, libvirt networks, pools, or volumes ping		: send ICMP packets to active VMs reboot	: restart active VMs